-- Understanding the learning styles of autistic individuals and how to use strategies that build upon learning strengths - Developing an individualised person and family centred plan for each person, rather than using a standard curriculum - Structuring the physical environment to make it clearer - Using visual supports to make the sequence of daily activities predictable and understandable - Using visual supports to make individual tasks understandable Implementing assessment and strategies to build on skills
+- Understanding the learning styles of autistic individuals and how to use strategies that build upon learning strengths. - Developing an individualised person and family centred plan for each individual, rather than using a standard curriculum. - Structuring the physical environment to make its purpose as clear as possible. - Using visual supports to make individual tasks more understandable, implementing assessment and strategies to build on skills

-Studies have demonstrated Structured Teaching provides one of the most positive outcomes for individuals with autism, helping them to understand the events in their day, reduce anxieties, aid learning and facilitate independence.
+Studies have shown that the Structured Teaching approach provides one of the most positive outcomes for autistic individuals, helping them to understand the events in their day, reduce anxieties, aid learning, and facilitate independence.